Meet Israel's pioneering female winemaker

 But when it comes to individual winemakers putting Israeli wine on the worldwide stage, no one person's name comes up more often than Roni Saslove.

-The Canada-born, Israel-bred, Italy-trained winemaker, sommelier and educator has a love of the outdoors and the wine industry in her blood.
+The Canada-born, Israel-bred winemaker, sommelier and educator has a love of the outdoors and the wine industry in her blood.

 Her father, Barry Saslove, founded his namesake Saslove Winery in the Golan Heights in 1991, and it became clear that Roni would be the one of his children to pursue the family business.